 Le Grand Plage – This main beach is the largest of all of them, with the casino and fancy hotels only a stone’s throw away.
 The iconic images of the brightly covered sun umbrellas lining the beaches give the glamorous feel this beach.
 During low tide, you can walk closer to the cliffs and search for small fish, hermit crabs and other sea treasure.
 This beach smoother sand where the kids were able to spend more time building sand castles on days where the waves were a bit bigger.
 It is shallow, but again the water levels fluctuated so keep a close eye on the kids.
 This beach also offers great views to be able to watch the surfers and boogie boarders in the designated areas.

 Plage Côte des Basques – This is a beach that is the place to go for surfing.
-It is a surfers paradise!
+It is a surfers paradise and best place to surf and relax in Biarritz!
 We didn’t spend any time “at” the beach, but we did enjoy strolling along the coast and watching the surf schools and surfers have their turns on the waves.
 It doesn’t have a sunbathing area or place for small kids.
 But, if you are looking to surf or learn to surf this will most likely be the beach you spend your days.